 ED 329.
-Teaching Math.
+Teaching Math and Science.

-An overview of the concepts, skills, and strategies used to teach basic operations to elementary-aged students.
-Emphasis is placed on using developmentally appropriate materials and methods that develop inquiry and problem-solving strategies.
+An overview of the concepts, skills, and strategies used to teach elementary math and science.
+Emphasis is placed on using developmentally appropriate materials and methods that develop inquiry and problem-solving strategies, investigation skills, and exploration of phenomena.
 Candidates receive hands-on experience in planning, implementing, and evaluating instruction through lesson development and the use of technology.
+Integrating curriculum and cooperative learning are also explored.

 Prerequisites: Admission to the Teacher Preparation Program.